- Fall 2019 — Rm. 114-A

 1. Class Participation and “Five Interesting Things” (30% of final grade):

-In addition, this part of the grade will be based on a student’s submitted “five interesting things.”
-Each student will be assigned one class for which they must submit “five interesting things.”
+B. This part of the grade will also be based on a student’s submitted “five interesting things.”
+Each student will be assigned two classes for which they must submit “five interesting things.”
 These “five interesting things” should identify the five most interesting facts and/or observations related to intellectual property law or policy from that class’s readings, and the submitting student should be ready to discuss what makes these “things” so interesting.
-The five interesting things are due to Professor Cotropia via e-mail by 9 a.m. eastern time the day of the related class.
+The five interesting things are due to Professor Cotropia via e-mail by midnight eastern time the Sunday before the related class, which will then be distributed to the whole class.
 The five interesting things, and the student’s insight as to why these are so interesting in the context of intellectual property law and policy, will then be used in class.
-The assigned “five interesting things” classes will start Wednesday, January 24.
+The assigned “five interesting things” classes will start Tuesday , September 3.

 2. Paper Presentations (15% of final grade):

 Each student will present a draft of his or her paper.
-Two to three students will present their papers every class.
+One to three students will present their papers every class.

 3. Research Paper (55% of final grade):

 Students will write a research paper that is in the mode of the materials that constitute the primary readings for the course: a sustained historical exploration and analysis of a case in intellectual property law.
-The paper must be at least 25 pages in length, double-spaced, with one-inch margins and in 12-point font.
+The paper must be at least 5,000 words in length, not including citations (per the upper-level writing requirement requirements).
 This paper will fulfill the upper-level writing requirement.